AugustHuang/RNA-MosaicHunter/README.md

 ## 5. Output format

-All of the output files are in the specified directory ${OUTPUT_DIR}, including the final mosaic candidate list final.clean.filter_RNA_edit.tsv, the filtered and remained remaining variant lists of each filters (.filtered.tsv, .passed.tsv), and other temporary files, such as blat input and output.
+All of the output files are in the specified directory ${OUTPUT_DIR}, including the final mosaic candidate list `final.clean.filter_RNA_edit.tsv`, the filtered and remained remaining variant lists of each filters (`.filtered.tsv`, `.passed.tsv`), and other temporary files, such as blat input and output.

 The final.clean.filter_RNA_edit.tsv files are in tab-separated format, with column meanings detailed below: